Key Points

 What are tapeworms, and how does my dog become infected?

 Tapeworms are long, flat intestinal parasites that attach themselves to your dog’s intestines.
-Tapeworms consist of multiple segments (proglottids), each with their own reproductive organs.
+Tapeworms consist of multiple segments (proglottids), each with their own reproductive organs — so a piece of a tapeworm can break off and multiply inside its host.

 How does my dog get diagnosed with tapeworms?

-Most of the time, pet parents diagnose tapeworms themselves by finding segments (which appear as small white worms that may look like grains of rice or seeds) on the rear end of your dog, in dog feces, or where your dog lives and sleeps.
+Most of the time, pet parents diagnose tapeworms themselves by finding segments (which appear as white specks that look like grains of rice or seeds) on the rear end of your dog, in dog feces, or where your dog lives and sleeps.
 You may also notice your dog exhibiting a scooting behavior.

-Tapeworms in dogs can be diagnosed with a routine fecal test.
-A sample of your pet’s feces will be examined under a microscope for tapeworm eggs as well as tapeworm antigen (a protein on the surface of a tapeworm parasite) to assess for infection.
-Identification of either is indicative of a positive infection.
+Tapeworms in dogs can also be diagnosed with a routine fecal test.
+A veterinarian will examine a sample of your pet’s feces under a microscope for tapeworm eggs, segments, and tapeworm antigen to assess for infection.
+Identification of any of these signs indicates a positive infection.

 How do I treat tapeworms in my dog?

 Fortunately, tapeworms in dogs are easily treated.
-A one time injection of praziquantel (an anti-parasitic) will resolve tapeworm infections.
+A one-time injection of praziquantel (another anti-parasitic) will resolve tapeworm infections.
 Your veterinarian will run a follow-up fecal test after the deworming medication has time to work to ensure the parasites are gone.

 How do I prevent my dog from becoming infected with tapeworms?

 Ensuring your pet is on an effective monthly flea prevention is essential in preventing tapeworm disease in dogs.
-Fleas are a common carrier of tapeworm larvae, so keeping your dog away from these intermediate hosts is imperative.
+Fleas are a common carrier of tapeworm larvae, so it’s imperative to keep your dog away from these intermediate hosts.

 Many monthly heartworm preventives will also prevent tapeworm infection.
 Ask your veterinarian if your dog’s monthly heartworm prevention also protects against tapeworm infestation.

-The most effective way of detecting and preventing tapeworm infections is with routine fecal testing by your veterinarian.
-Whether your dog is showing clinical signs or not, it is important to have their fecal sample tested twice a year to detect intestinal parasites early and treat or prevent infection.
+Whether your dog is showing clinical symptoms of a tapeworm infection or not, have their poop tested twice a year to detect intestinal parasites early and treat or prevent infection.

 Can humans become infected with tapeworms?

-Nothing is more terrifying to dog owners than learning that their beloved pup has any type of worms.
-The thought of these pesky parasites wreaking havoc and feeding on our dogs is a scary one!
-However, gastrointestinal parasites are easily treated, and most importantly, easily detected or prevented with routine fecal tests.
+Nothing is more terrifying to dog owners than learning that their beloved pup has worms.
+The thought of these pesky parasites wreaking havoc and feeding on our dogs is a scary one.
+However, gastrointestinal parasites are easily treatable with anti-parasitic medications, and you can detect them early with routine fecal testing.

 As a small animal vet, my number one goal is to make sure your pets are happy and healthy.
-If you ever have any questions or concerns about your pet, you should visit or call your veterinarian without hesitation.
-They are always your best resource to ensure the health and well-being of your pets!
+If you ever have any questions or concerns about your pet, remember that your veterinarian is just as invested in your fur family’s health, and even more knowledgeable.